green-api/partners-green-api-postman-collection/README.md

 # Green API - Partners Postman Collection

 This is a Postman collection of [Green API](https://green-api.com/) for Partners.
-It provides access to manage parner's WhatsApp instances.
+It provides access to manage partner's WhatsApp instances.
 The provided environment contains the list of variables referenced by the API collection.

 See docs for usage.
 https://green-api.com/docs/partners/